ag4ve/ag4ve.github.io/_posts/2023-12-14-Adventures-in-Systemd.md

 $ systemctl start test
 ```

-And we need to manage the service that fires events for us but events are handled properly and we only get one event.
-See [4] For a logic diagram of Wants, PartOf, and Requires see [4].and there's a mapping of associative properties and inverses here [5].
+So, we need to account for double events and still end up managing the test service.
+See [4] for a logic diagram of Wants, PartOf, and Requires.
+There's a mapping of these associative properties and inverses here [5].

-### Path
+### Path - partially successful

 And finally, we can create a path file which monitors paths like: